 Can I completely stop VPN Edge from starting at startup?

 Yes.
 Remove or disable the VPN Edge startup item in each platform’s startup/login item settings or in the VPN app’s preferences.
 If you’re in a managed environment, you may need IT assistance.
-Download veepn for edge: how to install VeePN on Microsoft Edge, features, performance, and safety
+Thunder vpn windows 2026

 Is turning off VPN Edge safe?